S3cur3Th1sSh1t/WinPwn/README.md

   * Group Policy Audit with Grouper2
   * An AD-Report is generated in CSV Files (or XLS if excel is installed) with ADRecon
   * Check Printers for common vulns
   * Search for Resource-Based Constrained Delegation attack paths
+  * Check all DCs for zerologon - CVE-2020-1472
   * And more, just take a look
 * #### `Privescmodules`
   * itm4ns Invoke-PrivescCheck